tadp-utn-frba/tadp-clases/README.md

  Aca podemos hacer referencia a dos practicas de programacion Duck Typing y Monkey patching

 Duck Typing

 Debido a que ruby es un lenguaje no tipado, las clases en si, si bien nos sirven para modelar abstracciones, generalmente hacemos referencia a un tipo de dato por el comportamiento que tiene.
-...if it walks like a duck and talks like a duck, it’s a duck, right?
+>...if it walks like a duck and talks like a duck, it’s a duck, right?

 Si tenemos un objeto que cuando hace ruido hace "cuak" y camina como un pato, probablemente lo sea, y deberia poder continuar usando este objeto como si fuera uno.

 Monkey Patching
-...if it walks like a duck and talks like a duck, it’s a duck, right?
+>...if it walks like a duck and talks like a duck, it’s a duck, right?
 So if this duck is not giving you the noise that you want, you’ve got to just punch that duck until it returns what you expect.

 Hace referencia a la posibilidad de practicamente modificar un tipo a gusto y plachiere para que responda a nuestras necesidades y realizar otro tipo de operaciones como si fuera otro.

-TODO: Poner imagen de las clases

 Tambien podemos empezar a hacer algunas cosas mas locas, como agregarle comportamiento a un objeto en especial.
 ```ruby